gabepo/MrTreest-Database-Project/README.md

 ### Query 5: High-Funding Programs
 Which programs have received a high level of total donations?
-- Query 5 helps us track each company by keeping track of what their goal for trees planted and amount of money donated to make that possible.
+- Query 5 helps us track each program by keeping track of their goal for trees planted and total donations.
+This query only shows us programs that we deem to have high funding, which in our case is $1000.

 <img width="1236" height="356" alt="image" src="https://github.com/user-attachments/assets/1c58dd54-4f75-4181-a898-246ffb5c2507" />